Fuel management systems: deep dive into fleet fueling solutions

 A fuel depot at a local refinery where gas, diesel and other fluids are dispensed tanks for transport to local fueling stations.

-It has been a major challenge for organizations in the oil and gas industry to manage their operations with technologies incapable of providing an automated, seamless, and integrated solution.
+It had been a significant challenge for organizations in the oil and gas industry to manage their operations with technologies incapable of providing an automated, seamless, and integrated solution.

-Although it is common practice to use technologies from multiple manufacturers, this has had a negative impact on the oil and gas industry's bottom line.
-For example, controlling the distribution of fuel at the fuel depot with one supplier's technology and the entries and exits of fuel trucks with another's necessitates not only working with multiple vendors, but also learning multiple software, dealing with separate support teams, and so on.
+Although using technologies from multiple manufacturers is expected, this has hurt the oil and gas industry's bottom line.
+For example, controlling fuel distribution at the fuel depot with one supplier's technology and the entries and exits of fuel trucks with another's necessitates working with multiple vendors and learning multiple software, dealing with separate support teams, and so on.
 And the end result is a non-integrated, patchwork solution.

 The same holds true for managing remote tanks and generators in the oil fields, tracking the movement of fuel trucks and corporate assets, and managing the maintenance and preventive maintenance of all equipment.
-Extensive, seamless integration, as in the public works sector, is the key to achieving high operational efficiency and ROI.
+As in the public works sector, extensive, seamless integration is the key to achieving high operational efficiency and ROI.

 Learn more...